-Consistent with both APCD policy regarding the definition of equivalent routine replacement and the ATCM, the APCD is implementing a temporary replacement permit condition.
-The ATCM subsection (d)(44)(A)(1) has provisions to allow a replacement engine to have "in-use" engine status.
-The APCD will incorporate these provisions into the temporary replacement permit condition.
+Consistent with APCD Rule 202.D.9, including the definition of equivalent routine replacement, and the ATCM, the APCD is implementing a temporary replacement permit condition.
+The ATCM subsection (d)(44)(A)(1) has provisions to allow a temporary replacement engine to have "in-use" engine status.
+The APCD will incorporate these provisions into a permit condition that will address temporary replacement.
 For the condition to provide an adequate, federally enforceable shield, this condition will be placed in Section C of Part 70 permits.
-If an engine needs repair, it could be temporarily replaced (for 180 days) with another engine while undergoing repairs.
-The replacement engine would not require a permit application or any permit action.
-This temporary replacement provision will apply to the period between malfunction and the subsequent return to service of the originally permitted engine.
+If an engine needs repair, it could be temporarily replaced with another engine while undergoing repairs.
+If the replacement engine meets the requirements of the ATCM and District Rule 202.D.9, the operator would not need to submit a permit application or obtain any permit.
+This temporary replacement provision will apply to the period between the time the originally permitted engine is taken out of service (e.g., for maintenance) to the time it is returned to service.

-Similarly, for emergency standby engines, firewater pumps, and engines required for essential public services (as determined by the APCD), another permit condition will allow for use of a temporary engine if the permitted engine breaks down and must be permanently replaced with a new engine while an Authority to Construct permit for the new engine is being processed.
+For emergency standby engines, firewater pumps, and engines required for essential public services, another permit condition will allow for use of a temporary engine if the permitted engine breaks down and must be permanently replaced with a new engine while an Authority to Construct permit for the new engine is being processed.